 Hanna Hudec, President

 Hi everyone!
-I am Hanna Hudec and I am the Social Chair for the WPDA Juniors for 2018.
-I am almost 20 years old and have been riding since I was about 9.
+I am Hanna Hudec and I am the President for the WPDA Juniors for 2019.
+I am almost 21 years old and have been riding since I was about 9.
 At Silver Crest Equestrian Center, I am part of the IC Eventing team coached by Pam McCready.
 During the school year, I attend Indiana University of Pennsylvania for Sociology and Criminology.
-Although I do not own my own horse, most of my training within the past 3+ years has been with Bonjour, a 12 year old Gypsy Vanner/ Trakehner cross.
+Although I do not own my own horse, most of my training within the past few years has been with Bonjour, a 13 year old Gypsy Vanner/ Trakehner cross who is part of the schooling program.
 We’re excited to see where this year/show season will take us!

 Emma Teff, Education Chair